Won £40,000 Settlement For Client Injured After Tripping On Defective Kerb

 Although liability was contested, the evidence clearly demonstrated that the kerb defect posed a significant risk to pedestrians.
 The combination of witness testimony, comparative repair evidence and careful legal preparation allowed us to demonstrate that the highway authority had failed in its duty to maintain the pavement safely.

-Winning the case at trial ensured the client received the compensation he deserved after suffering a life-changing injury.
+Winning the case at trial ensured the client received the compensation that they deserved after suffering a life-changing injury.